 The Core Services layer is in charge of managing the fundamental system services that native iOS applications use.
 The Cocoa Touch layer relies heavily on the Core Services layer for some of its functionality.
 The Core Services layer also provides a number of indispensable features, such as block objects, Grand Central Dispatch, In-App Purchase, and iCloud Storage.

 NSObject root class, which provides a basic interface to the Objective-C runtime, and it also introduces several paradigms, such as policies for object ownership.
-Like the Core Foundation framework (see below), the Foundation framework makes it possible for the different libraries and frameworks to easily share data and code.
+Like Core Foundation (see below), Foundation makes it possible for the different libraries and frameworks to easily share data and code.

-For a complete list of all the frameworks of the Core Services layer, I would like to refer to the iOS Technology Overview guide.
+For a complete list of all the frameworks of the Core Services layer, I'd like to refer to the iOS Technology Overview guide.

 Core OS Layer

-Since you will be using the documentation extensively, you might want to learn a few shortcuts to find what you are looking for in the documentation.
-As I mentioned in the previous paragraph, the Organizer provides easy access to the documentation browser.
-Open the Organizer by clicking the rightmost button in the Xcode toolbar (or press
+Since you'll be using the documentation extensively, you might want to learn a few shortcuts to find what you are looking for in the documentation.
+As I mentioned in the previous paragraph, the documentation browser provides easy access to the documentation.
+To quickly access the documentation, press